TheRebeLiasOne/anti-khanmigo-reimagined/README.md

 * Option to customize Khanmigo's avatar with gems.
 * Khanmigo tab in settings (where you personalize Khanmigo's voice.

+## Gem Filter
+Focuses on gem-related content.
+Specifically, it blocks:
+* Gems on the top right corner of the home page
+* Gems on the bottom right corner of the home page
+* The gem card on the "Assignment Completed" screen
+* Gem statistics on the Achievements screen.

+> [!NOTE]
+> This will not prevent you from earning gems or contributing to the class gem pool - it's all client side.
+That said, it may become more difficult to access the Customize Khanmigo page with this filter enabled.

 ### Legacy Filter
 > [!NOTE]
 > You probably don't need to use this.